uswds/uswds-site/pages/patterns/create-a-profile/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/create-a-profile/date-of-birth/">Enter their <b>date of birth</b></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>This pattern allows users to easily enter their date of birth or memorable date with ease and discretion.</p>
+        <p>Help users to enter their date of birth: allow users to provide their birth date or other memorable date.</p>
       </div>
     </div>
   </li>